-With a combination of PV and battery storage it is technically feasible to become independent from the grid.
-However, for the next few years at least, it would not make financial sense to do so when there is a grid connection available.
+With a combination of PV and battery storage it is technically feasible to become independent to the grid.
+However, for the next few years at least it would not make financial sense to do so when there is a grid connection available.

 Using a typical Australian home as an example, we can investigate what it would take to become independent to the power grid and the costs involved.

 The average Australian home uses approximately 16 kWh (units) with a peak load close to 1.2 kW.
-The way that power is used throughout the day is shown below.
-As can be seen, peak load occurs in the evening between 6pm and 8pm, whilst solar peak generation occurs at midday.
+The way power is used through the day is shown below.
+As can be seen, peak load occurs in the evening between 6 and 8 pm whilst solar peak generation occurs at midday.

-This scenario works if we assume that we get optimum sunlight everyday, but as we know ,there are days when there is intermittent cloud cover or even overcast the whole day.
-Therefore, the battery storage and PV should actually be designed to cover multiple days in the event that there is no generation available tomorrow.
+This scenario works if we assume that we get optimum sunlight everyday, but as we know we can get days where there is intermittent cloud cover or even overcast the whole day.
+Therefore the battery storage and PV should actually be designed to cover multiple days in the event that there is no generation available tomorrow.
 Typically stand alone systems are designed with 3 days of backup generation.

-For a typical Australian home, the stand alone system specifications to make sure power is available around 90% of the year would be:
+So, for a typical Australian home the stand alone system specifications to make sure power is available around 90% of the year would be:

 - Approximately 9 kW of Solar Panels (some variation depending on location in Australia)